 11.Write about “what not to do” when running a business in your clients’ niche.

 13.Write a behind-the-scenes post about what a typical day in your business looks like.
 Include lots of photos.
-Create a Facebook Live while you’re in your workspace as a teaser, telling your audience “to find out more, please read my latest blog post”.
+You can turn this into a video or reel.

-17.Share some of the goals you have for your business for the year.
+17.Share some of the goals you have for your business for the upcoming year.

 20.Share a personal story to inspire your readers.

-21.Write about what’s trending in your niche this week- have a look at Facebook and Twitter!
+21.Write about what’s trending in your niche this week- have a look at Twitter and Instagram!

-22.Write about a current news topic relating to your niche.
+22.Write about a current news topic relating to your niche that your audience would be interested in.

-23.Write about a new product, feature, app or website that could help your readers.
+23.Write about a new product, feature, app or website that could help your readers solve a common problem.

 24.Write a seasonal post.
 For example, you could write about things your clients should do in their businesses in the lead up to Christmas/New Year.